-4.1 If the services to be provided in the Scope of Services attached to this License Agreement as "Exhibit C" involve "vulnerable persons" as defined in Section 435.02(6), Florida Statutes, then the Agency's
+- 4.1 If the services to be provided in the Scope of Services attached to this Agreement as "Exhibit C" involve "vulnerable persons" as defined in Section 435.02(6), Florida Statutes, then the Agency's employees, including its volunteers or any associates or agents of the Agency, that are contributing to the delivery of those services, or who will come into contact with such vulnerable persons in any way, must undergo a background screening that complies with Section 435.04 (Level 2 screening standards), Florida Statutes.
+Additionally, the Agency agrees that it shall pass down this obligation to its subcontractors (if any). - 4.2 This screening shall: - (a) Be completed at no cost to the County; - (b) Be completed prior to the employee/volunteer beginning work pursuant to this Agreement; - (c) Be repeated at five (5) year intervals for the duration of this Agreement and any amendment hereto; - (d) Consist of an employment history check; and - (e) Include fingerprinting that will be checked against the following databases: (1) Statewide Criminal and Juvenile Justice Records through the Florida Department of Law Enforcement (FDLE); (2) Federal Criminal Records through the Federal Bureau of Investigation (FBI); and (3) Local Criminal Records through local law enforcement agency(ies). - 4.3 If applicable, the Agency shall provide the Director of the County's Housing and Community Development Department, or their designee, confirmation that the aforementioned screenings have been conducted and that the employee(s) providing services are acceptable to use in the Agency's provision of services to, or engagement with, such vulnerable persons.

-- 4.2 This screening shall: - (a) Be completed at no cost to the County; - (b) Be completed prior to the employee/volunteer beginning work pursuant to this License Agreement; - (c) Be repeated at five (5) year intervals for the duration of this License Agreement and any amendment hereto; - (d) Consist of an employment history check; and - (e) Include fingerprinting that will be checked against the following databases: (1) Statewide Criminal and Juvenile Justice Records through the Florida Department of Law Enforcement (FDLE); (2) Federal Criminal Records through the Federal Bureau of Investigation (FBI); and (3) Local Criminal Records through local law enforcement agency(ies). - 4.3 If applicable, the Agency shall provide the Director of the County's Housing and Community Development Department, or their designee, confirmation that the aforementioned screenings have been conducted and that the employee(s) providing services are acceptable to use in the Agency's provision of services to, or engagement with, such vulnerable persons. - 4.4 The County may request to review the actual screenings and determine whether a particular employee or volunteer may be utilized by the Agency in completing its obligations under this License Agreement. - 4.5 Any failure by the County to request to review the actual screenings of any employee shall not relieve the Agency of its liability and obligations under this License Agreement, nor shall it place any liability regarding the determination as to the eligibility or acceptability of any of the Agency's employees to provide services or to engage with any vulnerable person.
+- 4.4 The County may request to review the actual screenings and determine whether a particular employee or volunteer may be utilized by the Agency in completing its obligations under this Agreement. - 4.5 Any failure by the County to request to review the actual screenings of any employee shall not relieve the Agency of its liability and obligations under this Agreement, nor shall it place any liability regarding the determination as to the eligibility or acceptability of any of the Agency's employees to provide services or to engage with any vulnerable person.